 - Fear drives prices down

-- Market now in official bear territory
+- The market now in official bear territory

-- Events this week could fuel fire
+- Events this week could fuel the fire

 Any previous calls for a stock market bottom have been proven premature.